 | ALMOND CROISSANT PROTEIN COOKIE |

 I am absolutely loving this protein cookie recipe right now.
 It has a nice and dense but still chewy texture and has a light almond flavour inside the cookie from almond extract.
 Decorated like an almond croissant with sliced almonds and a dusting of icing sugar.
-The perfect on the go meal prep breakfast!
+It's the perfect on the go meal prep breakfast!

 I have been prepping these cookies as a full breakfast replacement to my usual overnight oats.
-My overnight oats are a very similar macro structure so this worked out perfectly for me.
+My overnight oats are a very similar macro structure so this worked out perfectly for me.Â

-If you're looking for a protein cookie as a snack, you can easily break the cookie dough into two cookies instead of one resulting in 230 cals & 15g protein each.
+If you're looking for a protein cookie as a snack, you can easily break the cookie dough into two cookies instead of one resulting in 230 cals & 15g protein each.Â

 Or break it into three mini cookies for 155 cals & 10g protein each.